-Just like with your backyard barbecue, there are a few fuel source options available for tailgaters from which to choose.
-Because of their portability and general ease of use, gas and charcoal grills make up a majority of the tailgate scene.
-There are pros and cons to each fuel source, though, and weighing each one is the best way to select the best grill for you.
+Just like with your backyard barbecue, there are a few fuel source options available for tailgaters.
+Gas and charcoal grills make up a majority of the tailgate scene thanks to their portability and general ease of use.
+Based on your grilling style, there are pros and cons to each.

-Gas grills can be simply set up by attaching the fuel tank and hitting the ignition button.
+Propane grills can be simply set up by attaching the fuel tank and hitting the ignition button.
 They efficiently allow for controlled flame and heat while you’re cooking, unlike the open fires used in charcoal grills.
 Most gas grills also leave little mess, which can be a huge pro when it comes to cleanup.
 Simply shut off the gas, unscrew the bottle and wipe down the grates.
-Some argue, however, that gas grills don’t provide the same flavor as other fuel options.
+Some chefs argue that gas grills don’t provide the same flavor as other fuel options.

 When it comes to charcoal grills, flavor is the driving factor.
-That charred, smoky taste created from this style of cooking can be a crowd pleaser among the barbecue community.
+That charred, smoky taste can be a crowd pleaser.
 To set up a charcoal grill, simply pour the briquettes into the grill and light.
 When it comes to cleanup, you need to allow the ashes time to cool and also need to discard them properly or transport them home.

 A final option available to newcomer tailgate grill masters is a camping stove and grill box combination.
 Camping stoves are a great way to cook up a campfire dinner with the efficiency of gas burners.
 These stoves can be converted into grills themselves with the addition of a grill box, which sits right on top of the burners and diffuses the gas heat over metal grates.
 If you already own a camping stove, grill boxes are a smart option as they come in multiple sizes and can eliminate the need of buying another cooking structure.